-I’ve seen a number of king cobras (hamadryad) in the wild.
+I’ve seen a few king cobras (hamadryad) in the wild.
 One I saw in a park in Krabi – just the tail as it crossed the road behind me.
-I’m guessing it was an eight meter long snake.
+I’m guessing it was an eight-meter long snake.
 I know it is probably impossible, but I’m not joking.
 The tail was absolutely massive, longer and thicker by nearly double that of other 5-meter kings I’ve seen many of.
 This was quite possibly the biggest King Cobra in the world.

 Another king I saw on the island of Penang, in Malaysia.
 I was coming down a very steep hill and I saw this 3-4 meter king cruising through the dense underbrush.
 It was absolutely awesome to see it there when there were so many people climbing the hill close by.

 Another time I saw a king about one-hundred twenty meters in elevation up a limestone mountain in Krabi province.
-This one rested on the steps of a popular temple – Wat Tham Seua and I had to move it away so people could come down the steps.
-A large four-meter long king that was very fast!
+This one rested on the steps of a popular temple – Tiger Cave Temple in Krabi and I had to move it away so people could come down the steps.
+A large four-meter-long king that was very fast!
 Note to self – don’t try to move a king that is higher than you are (it was on steps up ahead of me and was very fast to come down to attempt to strike at me because it had the height advantage.

-Recently Tom Charlton and I found a 3-meter king cobra in Krabi at night and got some great shots and video of it.
+Recently Tom Charlton and I found a 3-meter king cobra in Krabi and got some great shots and videos of it.
 Facebook photo of it here.

 KING COBRA HABITAT

-Kings like many types of habitat.
-Dense forest near water and open grasslands seems to be preferred.
-They also choose a place near bamboo thickets for a nest.
-Ideal cover is a web of small bamboo growing about a meter high with soft bamboo leaves underneath.
-The King I found last night was up a limestone mountain around 100 meters elevation.
-In Thailand they are often found wherever rat snakes might be found because they seem to prefer them.
+Kings like many types of habitats.
+Dense forest near water and open grasslands.
+Love bamboo thickets for a nest.
+The ideal cover is a web of small bamboo growing about a meter high with soft bamboo leaves underneath.
+The King I found last night was up a limestone mountain around 100 meters in elevation.
+In Thailand, they are often found wherever rat snakes might be found because they seem to prefer them.

-Other Kings seem to prefer mountains.
+Kings seem to prefer mountains.
 The other two I found were also at some elevation (200 m and around 500 meters).
-King cobras are mainly terrestrial dwelling, but have been found many times in trees.
-Luke Yeomans one time said that kings will climb 50 meters up into the tree canopy and just sit there.
-He joked that they were surveying their kingdom and saying – “This is All Mine!”
+King cobras are usually terrestrial but have been found many times in trees.

 Another interesting bit of information is that the king cobra is said to be able to see as far as 100 meters during daylight.

-The king is mainly diurnal – found active during the daytime, but can also be active at night.
+The snake is mainly diurnal – found active during the daytime, but can also be active also at night.

 Very toxic, but monocled cobras (Naja kaouthia) and kraits (genus Bungarus) are more potent on the LD50 scale.
-The power of O. hannah is in the volume of venom it can inject in one bite – maximum around 7 ml!
-Kings can (and have) supposedly killed elephants with a good bite.
+The power of the King is in the volume of venom it can inject in one bite – a maximum of around 7ml!
+Kings can (and have) killed elephants with a good bite.
 More information on venom constituents and treatment for king cobra snakebite here.

 O. HANNAH ANTIVENOM

 The young are fast, and deadly from the time they hatch.
-Juvenile king cobras from Thailand have yellow or light creme colored bands across their black bodies and usually three yellow bands on the head.
+Juvenile king cobras from Thailand have yellow bands across their black bodies and heads.
 They look radically different from adult king cobra snakes.
-There is a danger of mistaking them for mangrove cat snakes (Boiga dendrophila), or even golden tree snakes (Chrysopelea ornata).
+There is a danger of mistaking them for mangrove cat snakes (Boiga dendrophila).

 Young king cobras spend their early months, and possibly years in the trees.
-However, recently (Spring 2016) a friend, Elliot Pelling and I have found two hatchling king cobras dead on the road in Krabi.
+However, recently (Spring 2016) I have found two hatchling king cobras dead on the road in Krabi.
 Did they attempt to cross the road immediately after hatching while in search of a proper tree to climb?
 Not sure.
 Would love to find out.
 If you have any insight – do let me know!